Chapter 5 Regression Overview

 The “error” in this plot could be any reasonable error metric used, for example, RMSE.
 While here we are specifically discussing estimation and validation error, we more generally are discussing an error metric calculated on the same data used to train the model (estimation) and an error metric calculated on data not used to train the model, for example the validation data.

 The “line” and “curve” seen above are highly idealized, that is, you won’t see nice linear and quadratic trends in practice.
-However, you will see that training error decreases as model flexibility increases.
-(This is essentially one of the few use cases for actually calculating training error, to verify this relationship as a sanity check.)
-On the other hand, often we will see that validation error first decreases, then increases as model flexibility increases.
-(Sometimes you might see only an increase or decrease which would suggest you need to also try additional models with more or less flexibility.)
-While the validation “curve” is idealized as a “curve” that decrease then increases, in practice, it might be a bit more “wiggly” just due to the random nature of the validation split.
+However, you will see that training error decreases as model flexibility increases.71 On the other hand, often we will see that validation error first decreases, then increases as model flexibility increases.72 While the validation “curve” is idealized as a “smooth curve” that decreases then increases, in practice, it might be a bit more “jagged” just due to the random nature of the validation split.

 How can we modify the flexibility of the models we have considered?